elryan75/Android-Poker-Game/README.md

 Play a game of Poker Texas Holdem on your phone while learning!

 The primary objective of the application is to help new players learn how to play the game of Poker and, more importantly, how to improve.
-Our game can also be very helpful to more experienced players to step up their game!

 In our singleplayer game, you will face three other bots.
 Using probability and statistics, bots are able to evaluate the strenght of their hands and also bluff other players.
 We created a unique probability table to deliver the most important statistics so that the user can make the most informed decisions at any time while playing.

 ## Project Screen Shot(s)